Deliberations in the Plenary

 Deputies cannot table more than seven motions of amendments on each article including the motions claiming the unconstitutionality of the bills.
 However, the right of the deputies belonging to the political party groups to table a motion of amendment is reserved.
 If that right is not used by deputies that are members of political party groups, other deputies that are not members of political party groups and independents also have the right to table an additional motion of amendment.

 The motions of amendments that are not related to the subject matter of the bill under debate and that envisage an amendment or addition to another bill, are considered as a new bill and are not processed.

-A copy of motions of an amendment is distributed to the committee, the government, the political party groups, and stenographs.
+A copy of motions of an amendment is distributed to the committee, the political party groups, and stenographs.

 Motions of amendments are read out and processed in the order of submission and the degree of inconsistency.
-After the motion is read out, the Speaker asks the committee and the government whether they agree with the motion or not.
-The committee and the government may explain the reasons for the disagreement.
-If the committee and the government disagree with the motion, the sponsor of the motion may have the floor for five minutes.
+After the motion is read out, the Speaker asks the committee whether it agrees with the motion or not.
+The committee may explain the reasons for the disagreement.
+If the committee disagrees with the motion, the sponsor of the motion may have the floor for five minutes.
 After that, the motion is voted for by show of hands.
 If the motion is accepted, the article with its amendment is put to the vote.

 6. Vote on the whole bill and articles

 There are three forms of vote in the Plenary: vote by show of hands, an open vote, and a secret vote.
 The Constitution, laws and the Rules of Procedure state how the items shall be voted for.